 Generations that shake up the habits

-Generations Y and Z were born with the digital age.
+Generations Y and Z were born into the digital age.
 They have mastered the new media and digital technologies at their fingertips.
-This sometimes leads to an intergenerational gap and communication difficulties.
-In the workplace, unlike their elders, they have a culture of open spaces and teleworking.
+At work, unlike their elders, they have a culture of open spaces and telecommuting.
 They are also distinguished by a different relationship with the hierarchy.
-The latter must adapt with the help of human resources in order to optimize the qualities of these younger employees.
+The latter needs to adapt with the help of human resources in order to optimize the qualities of these younger employees.
 Finally, the other generations often criticize them for their weak collective commitment within the company, their individualism and their impatience.

 The expectations of generations Y and Z